css4j/css4j/CONTRIBUTING.md

 - Public and protected methods must have documentation comments.
 - Avoid trailing whitespace except for empty lines in Javadoc comments.
 - Classes and methods should have the minimum visibility that they require.
-There is no reason for a method to have `protected` visibility when being package-visible could be enough.
-For complex package-level or private inner classes, it is acceptable to have `protected` methods as a mean to document which ones are intended to be overridden by other inner classes.
+A method should not have `protected` visibility when being package-visible could be enough, unless subclasses in other packages would naturally extend it.
+For complex package-level or inner classes, it is acceptable to have `protected` methods as a mean to document which ones are intended to be overridden by other classes.
+(In that case, protected methods do not appear in the Javadocs and therefore are not part of the API)

 <br/>